Wafelack/orion/DOCS.md

 ```
 ### Defining a constant

-You can def a constant with the `def` keyword followed by an identifier (the constant name) and an expression.
+You can define a constant with the `def` keyword followed by an identifier (the constant name) and an expression.

 **Tip:** In Orion, an expression can be anything.